Progressive - Graded Classes

 The Hip Hop Choreo class focuses on a single choreography for a certain session, singled around a certain technique or movement that would allow students to improve their skills in a certain part of Hip Hop dance genre.
 Wednesdays, 20:30 -21:30

-Combining the groove of street dances including hip hop with the technicality of Contemporary movements and the personal sensibility of Miss Sharon, the class offers a unique experience in movement freedom and exploration.
-Thursdays, 18:00 – 19:00
+Get into the movement and personal sensibilities of Contemporary with Miss Sharon, the class offers a unique experience in movement freedom and exploration.
+Intermediate: Thursdays, 18:00 – 19:00

 Short Course Classes